 The Airedale Shepherd is an outgoing and confident dog.
 However, they can become aggressive so it’s important through his regimen of training to clearly and very early show him who’s the boss.

 As a puppy, he must be adequately socialized so that he is not only obedient but also a good fit within your family, including your other pets.

-It’s not a good idea to have pets that his natural instinct considers prey, like rabbits, hamsters, or rats, however ‘sweet’ your Airedale Shepherd’s temperament is.
+It’s not a good idea to have pets that his instinct considers prey, like rabbits, hamsters, or rats, however ‘sweet’ your Airedale Shepherd’s temperament is.

 The Airedale Shepherd is an athletic breed.
 He needs his physical exercise.
 Without it, he will have a ton of nervous energy in surplus, searching for an outlet.

 An Airedale Shepherd has certain health and physical requirements that can be met with the help of high-quality food.

 Due to their energetic nature, they require a power-packed diet.
 They require a higher content of protein in their diet.
 This protein is what provides the energy and keeps them strong and healthy.

 Protein also plays a vital role in its growth.
 It’s recommended that they get at least 22% of protein in its diet.